zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

     - The default behavior is to return the first 100 groups.
     - You need to set up Groups if you want to use NGINX Controller role-based access control (RBAC).

-1. Select **Next** to review and record the NGINX Controller API call that sets up the Azure AD auth provider.
+1. Select **Next** to review and record the NGINX Controller API call that sets up the Microsoft Entra auth provider.
 1. Select **Submit** to create the Auth Provider.
 The NGINX Controller UI will display a redirect URI when the Auth Provider setup is complete.
 1. Copy the redirect URI and add it to your Azure App Registration.
-   Refer to the Microsoft Azure AD Quick Start guide for instructions: [Add a Redirect URI](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-redirect-uri).
+   Refer to the Microsoft Microsoft Entra Quick Start guide for instructions: [Add a Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).

-### Set Up Role-Based Access Control with Azure AD {#set-up-rbac-azure-ad}
+### Set Up Role-Based Access Control with Microsoft Entra {#set-up-rbac-azure-ad}

-In order to use role-based access control (RBAC) with Azure Active Directory (AD), you need to map groups from the Azure AD tenant to NGINX Controller RBAC roles.
+In order to use role-based access control (RBAC) with Microsoft Entra (AD), you need to map groups from the Microsoft Entra tenant to NGINX Controller RBAC roles.

 {{< important >}}
-You should complete this step immediately after creating the Azure AD authentication provider, before any other changes can be made.
+You should complete this step immediately after creating the Microsoft Entra authentication provider, before any other changes can be made.
 {{< /important >}}

-1. If you haven't already done so, [create the Role(s) and Role group]({{< relref "manage-roles" >}}) that you want to map the Azure AD permissions to.
+1. If you haven't already done so, [create the Role(s) and Role group]({{< relref "manage-roles" >}}) that you want to map the Microsoft Entra permissions to.
-1. On the **Platform** menu in the NGINX Controller user interface, select **Auth Providers**, then select the Auth Provider that contains the Azure AD configuration.
+1. On the **Platform** menu in the NGINX Controller user interface, select **Auth Providers**, then select the Auth Provider that contains the Microsoft Entra configuration.
 1. Set up the Auth Provider *Group Mappings*:

-    - Provide the name of the Azure AD Group that you want to use.
+    - Provide the name of the Microsoft Entra Group that you want to use.

       {{< tip >}}The Group filter determines which Groups are available for this setting.
 Be sure the Group that you want to add is included by your group filter. {{< /tip >}}